EgbieAndersonUku1/myBlog/README.md

  I will also be using a combination of testing.
 This will include
- automatic testing, unit tests, manual testing, regression testing, exploration testing, black box testing, white box testing, etc.
+ automatic testing, unit tests, manual testing, regression testing, exploration testing, black box testing, white box testing, etc. After all an application without any tests is not worth writing.